Desmic quartic surfaces in arbitrary characteristic: Desmic quartic surfaces

 Recall that an \emph{abstract configuration} of type $(a_c,b_d)$ consists of two sets $A$ and $B$ of cardinalities $a,b$ and a relation $R\subset A\times B$ such that the fibers of the projection $R\to A$ (resp. $R\to B$) have the same cardinality equal to $c$ (resp. $d$).
 There is a natural definition of an isomorphism of abstract configurations.

 In geometry, the relation $R$ is usually the incidence relation between points and lines, lines and planes, etc.

 The set of 12 singular points and l6 lines on a desmic quartic surface is an example of an abstract configuration $(12_4,16_3)$.
 We call it the \emph{desmic configuration}.
 Another example of an abstract configuration of the same type is the \emph{Reye configuration}.
-Its set of points consists of eight vertices of a cube in $\bbP^3(\bbR)$, the intersection point of the four diagonals of the cube, and three intersection points at infinity of the 12 edges.
-Its set of lines consists of 12 edges and 4 diagonals.
+Its set of points consists of eight vertices of a cube in $\bbR^3$, the center of the cube, and three intersection points at infinity of the 12 edges.
+Its set of lines consists of 12 edges and 4 diagonals (see Figure \ref{reye}).

 \begin{proposition} Let $Q$ be a desmic quartic surface.
-Then $Q$ contains 12 ordinary nodes and 16 lines that form an abstract configuration $(12_4,16_3)$ isomorphic to the Reye configuration. \end{proposition}
+Then $Q$ contains $12$ ordinary nodes and $16$ lines that form an abstract configuration $(12_4,16_3)$ isomorphic to the Reye configuration. \end{proposition}

 \begin{proof} The sixteen lines form the base locus of the pencil.
 For the pencil from \eqref{eqn1} they are

 The twelve points are